DariusDabert/LLM_cool_fusion/README.md

 # Common Word-Level Boundaries for Multi-LLM Text Generation

-This project demonstrates a method for generating text segments from multiple language models (LLMs) while ensuring that each generated segment ends on common word-level boundaries across all tokenizers.
-This approach prevents biased perplexity assessments that could arise from incomplete word generation.
+This project demonstrates a method for generating text segments from multiple language models (LLMs) without training.

+# TODO List :
+The following points to achieve in the projects:
+   - Debug the code
+   - Design insightfull and novel experiments
+   - Implement them and presents the results
+   - Draw a plan for the presentation

 ## Overview